pyth-network/pyth-gitbook/token-holders/the-staking-program.md

 The address of the staking program is [`sta99txADjRfwHQQMNckb8vUN4jcAAhN2HBMTR2Ah6d`](https://explorer.solana.com/address/sta99txADjRfwHQQMNckb8vUN4jcAAhN2HBMTR2Ah6d).

-Pyth staking follows the following rules :
+The following are the rules of Pyth staking :

 1. Pyth staking is organized in one-week epochs.
 Each Thursday at 00:00am (midnight between Wednesday and Thursday), a new epoch starts.
 2. When user stakes their Pyth tokens, their stake will only become active at the start of the next epoch.